2014 Boston brownstone fire: Fire

 A basement window had broken open and allowed high winds to further fuel the fire, which scorched at both men.
 Two to three minutes into the incident, the men placed a "Mayday" call over their radios signaling they were trapped.
 Despite rescue efforts, it took about half an hour to recover Kennedy, who was then transported to Massachusetts General Hospital, where he was pronounced dead.
 Another 13 firefighters were injured during the search, though their injuries were not life-threatening.
 A small explosion knocked a number of firefighters down a staircase inside the row house, causing burns and musculoskeletal injuries.
 It took firefighters until the evening to recover Walsh, who was pronounced dead at the scene.

 Some of the apartments' residents were rescued from the top floor of the brownstone building, but none were hurt.
-The fire marks the first time a Boston firefighter has been killed on the job since 2009.
+The fire marked the first time a Boston firefighter had been killed on the job since 2009.
 Among those who witnessed the fire was Tom Brady, who decided to evacuate with his wife after watching it unfold from their neighboring home.

 Victims

-The firefighters died after the fire, aided by strong winds, trapped them in the basement of the brownstone and prevented their colleagues from rescuing them.
-It has also been suggested that the 45-mile-per-hour winds which helped fuel the fire also triggered an explosion, which also trapped them in the basement.
+Walsh and Kennedy died after the fire trapped them in the basement of the brownstone and prevented their colleagues from rescuing them.
+It has also been suggested that the strong winds that helped fuel the fire also triggered an explosion, which also trapped them in the basement.
 The precise reason the firefighters died after getting trapped remains unknown, but one proposed scenario involves the fire burning through their hose line, cutting off their ability to fight the fire around them.